Who Do We Think We Are: Recording

 Who Do We Think We Are was recorded in Rome in July 1972 and Walldorf near Frankfurt in October 1972, using the Rolling Stones Mobile Studio.

 "Woman from Tokyo," the first track recorded in July, is about touring Japan for the first time (e.g. the lyric "Fly into the Rising Sun").
 The only other track released from the Rome sessions is the outtake "Painted Horse."
 The rest were recorded in Frankfurt after more touring (including Japan, which yielded Made in Japan).
 The group, riven with internal strife, struggled to come up with tracks they agreed upon.
+Glover, in particular, stated that the band was refusing to consider his song ideas.
 Members were not speaking to each other and many songs were finished only after schedules were arranged so they could record parts separately.

 Of "Mary Long," Gillan said: "Mary Whitehouse and Lord Longford were particularly high-profile figures at the time, with very waggy-waggy finger attitudes… It was about the standards of the older generation, the whole moral framework, intellectual vandalism – all of the things that exist throughout the generations… Mary Whitehouse and Lord Longford became one person, fusing together to represent the hypocrisy that I saw at the time."

 Ian Gillan left the band following this album, citing internal tensions – widely thought to include a feud with guitarist Ritchie Blackmore.
 However, in an interview supporting the Mark II Purple comeback album Perfect Strangers, Gillan stated that fatigue and management had a lot to do with it:

 We had just come off 18 months of touring, and we'd all had major illnesses at one time or another.
 Looking back, if they'd have been decent managers, they would have said, 'All right, stop.
 I want you to all go on three months' holiday.
 I don't even want you to pick up an instrument.'
 But instead they pushed us to complete the album on time.
 We should have stopped.
 I think if we did, Deep Purple would have still been around to this day.

 Added Jerry Bloom, editor of the book More Black than Purple:

 At this point, Deep Purple had become hugely successful.
 Success breeds demand, demand breeds more work, more work means you’re spending more time together.
 Generally, when you spend more time together, you get on each other’s nerves.

 The last Mark II concert in the 1970s before Gillan and Glover left was in Osaka, Japan on 29 June 1973.
 No songs from Who Do We Think We Are were performed at this concert despite it being the band's newest album at the time.
 "Mary Long" had been played at some other dates on the same tour as the sole song from the album performed.